-- (3) "Bar" means any of the following: - (a) A barrier to a person's eligibility for regulatory approval, employment, or contract as a caregiver. - (b) A barrier to a person's nonclient residency at a child care program. - (c) A barrier to a person's eligibility for employment or contract as a noncaregiver employee. - (4) "Caregiver" means any of the following: - (a) An employee or contractor of a child care program who is involved in the care or supervision of clients. - (b) A person who has direct contact with clients
+- (3) "Bar" means any of the following: - (a) A barrier to a person's eligibility for regulatory approval, employment, or contract as a caregiver. - (b) A barrier to a person's nonclient residency at a child care program. - (c) A barrier to a person's eligibility for employment or contract as a noncaregiver employee. - (4) "Caregiver" means any of the following: - (a) An employee or contractor of a child care program who is involved in the care or supervision of clients. - (b) A person who has direct contact with clients of a child care program or has unsupervised access to clients of a child care program, including student teachers, household members age 10 and older, and volunteers counted for the purpose of meeting the required staff-to-child ratios. - (c) A person who has, or is seeking, a license,

-DCF 13.10 Rehabilitation reviews by agency

-DCF 13.11 Eligibility for rehabilitation review

-DCF 13.12 Applying for rehabilitation review

-DCF 13.13 Agency rehabilitation review process

-DCF 13.14 Appealing a rehabilitation review

-panel's denial

-DCF 13.15 Compliance with rehabilitation
+DCF 13.11 Eligibility for rehabilitation review DCF 13.12 Applying for rehabilitation review DCF 13.13 Agency rehabilitation review process DCF 13.14 Appealing a rehabilitation review panel's denial certification, or contract to operate a child care program.